 The touchdown play is a collaboration between all the players on the field and coaches on the sidelines.
 A quality outcome is determined by quality points, ‘play points’.
 When the game plan is followed and the quality points monitored and adjusted along the way, errors are minimized and quality, the big score, is the most likely outcome.

-Traditional PM software on the other hand, are good at tracking and following complex projects, but don’t provide the ongoing feedback to change the play and figure out the defence.
+Traditional Project Management software, on the other hand, is good at tracking and following complex projects but doesn’t provide the ongoing feedback to change the play and figure out the defense.
 Adding some form of integrated chat is a plus, but real collaboration requires a more complete approach and deliberate quality management.
 Again, add-ons like Slack and HipChat are inadequate as compliance is a beast that will not be denied.

-Today, PM is not just a one-trick pony, but a combination of teamwork, project management, documentation management, compliance management and quality management all inter-related and inter-reliant.
+Today, Project Management is not just a one-trick pony, but a combination of teamwork, project management, documentation management, compliance management and quality management all inter-related and inter-reliant.